panosc-eu/panosc/Work Packages/WP1 Management/Meetings/Project Management Committee/2020-06-17-PMC/2020-06-17-PMC_Summary.md

 Other feedback received by our Project Officer was the need to explain/justify deviations over 10% (PMs not spent, cost of PMs overshooting, etc.) as this will be automatically flagged up during the periodic report process to him.

-Jordi and Andy understood that this should be written somewhere in the chapter 5 of the Technical Part of the report and all partners were asked to add this into the document. **ANDY TO ADD LINK TO DOCUMENT HERE**
+Jordi and Andy understood that this should be written in section 5.1 of chapter 5 of the Technical Part of the report and all partners were asked to add this into the document. https://drive.google.com/file/d/1ITpI3mAQ4FR454obS2D8gveL1mA5wEz7/view?usp=sharing

 Rudolf suggested that the Coordinator (i.e. the ESRF) should also add an overall statement for PaNOSC as a whole and Jordi pointed out that financial information has been requested by the end of the month of June, so the ESRF can submit the information by mid-July.
 This is important as Andy and Jordi are due to go on annual leave in July.